Why Does My Water Smell Like Rotten Eggs?

 Solutions for Smelly Water

 There are several effective methods to remove sulfur from your water, including chlorine bleach treatment, iron removal systems, and aeration.
-Many water softeners are not designed to address sulfur problems long-term, so it’s essential to consult with an expert who can recommend the best treatment based on your hydrogen sulfide levels.
+Many water softeners are not designed to address sulfur problems long-term, so it’s essential to consult with a water expert who can recommend the best treatment based on your hydrogen sulfide levels.

 A professional water test can identify the source and severity of the problem, guiding you to the most appropriate solution.
 With the right treatment, excess sulfur can be eliminated, restoring fresh, clean-smelling water to your home.